louisheimel/lifting-state-up/README.md

 4. The alien's final demand: the small counter cannot be rendered from the big counter.

 How can we do this?
 Props are passed down from parent component to child component, but there is no way we know of to pass data up from a child to a parent....

+If you want to see the answer, run `git checkout -b solution` to switch to the solution branch of this repo.